telerik/document-processing-docs/knowledge-base/customize-headers-pdf-radwordsprocessing.md

 | 2024.3.806| RadWordsProcessing |[Desislava Yordanova](https://www.telerik.com/blogs/author/desislava-yordanova)|

 ## Description
-When converting HTML documents to PDF format, it might be necessary to customize the document header to include left, center, and right aligned text and images.
-This article demonstrates how to generated a [RadFlowDocument]({%slug radwordsprocessing-model-radflowdocument%}) and divide a header into three sections and customize the font settings for each section respectively using the [RadWordsProcessing]({%slug radwordsprocessing-overview%}) library.
+This article demonstrates how to generate a [RadFlowDocument]({%slug radwordsprocessing-model-radflowdocument%}), divide a header into three sections, and customize the font settings for each section respectively using the [RadWordsProcessing]({%slug radwordsprocessing-overview%}) library.

 ![Left, Center, Right Headers](images/left-center-right-header.png)

 ## Solution

-To achieve a header with left, center, and right aligned sections in a PDF document, use the RadWordsProcessing library to create a header and then insert a [Table]({%slug radwordsprocessing-model-table%}) with three [cells]({%slug radwordsprocessing-model-tablecell%}) into the header.
+To achieve a header with left, center, and right aligned sections in a PDF document, use the [RadWordsProcessing]({%slug radwordsprocessing-overview%}) library to create a header and then insert a [Table]({%slug radwordsprocessing-model-table%}) with three [cells]({%slug radwordsprocessing-model-tablecell%}) into the header.
 Each cell represents one section of the header (left, center, right) and can contain text or image.
 The following steps and code snippet demonstrate this process:

 1. Create a new [RadFlowDocument]({%slug radwordsprocessing-model-radflowdocument%}) and add a section to it.
 2. Define the page size and margins for the section.